 The Unified Patent Court

-The UPC is the common patent court created for the 17 EU countries for the litigation of the Unitary Patent and of the national validations in those countries.
+The Unified Patent Court (UPC) is the common patent court created for the 18 EU countries for the litigation of the Unitary Patent and of the national validations in those countries.

 Most actions will be heard by a panel of judges comprising legal judges and at least one technical judge.
 The legal judges were recruited mainly from highly experienced judges of the national courts responsible for patent infringement.
 The technical judges were recruited mainly from European patent attorneys.
 The technical judge gives the panel a technical expertise for better understanding the protected technologies.
 The panels sit in multinational compositions so that at least two of the judges have different nationalities.